 - Ask about leadership positions during the recruitment process.

-If you do these two things you will be able to share your love of leadership with the sorority easily.
+If you do these two things, you will be able to share your love of leadership with the sorority easily.
 Do this with many people that you meet during recruitment.
 You want to make sure that many sisters know how excited you are about potential leadership opportunities.

-2. Genuine Interest in sorority life
+2. Genuine Interest In Sorority Life

 *Not the party life.

-3. love For education
+3. Love For Education

-4. Willingness to volunteer
+4. Willingness To Volunteer

 Last, but certainly not least, sororities are looking for women who have strong values and women who are passionate about something.
-More than anything, this really means that sororities are looking for people who have a personality and aren't afraid to show that to them through your conversations.
+More than anything, this means that sororities are looking for people who have a personality.
+Don't be afraid to show that to them through your conversations.
 If:

 Final Thoughts About What Sororities Look For